fhiso/legacy-format/dates.md

 of a *time interval*, beginning at the *instant* of their birth and ending with the *instant* of their death.

-A **duration** is a measure of the length of time elapsing between two *instants*, but without reference to any specific pair of start and end *instants*.
+A **duration** is the length of time elapsing between two *instants*, but without reference to any specific choice of start and end *instants*.

 {.example} "3 days", and "34 years, 2 months" are two examples of *durations* expressed in natural language.